Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Introduction

 The first LHAASO catalog reported the detection of 1LHAASO J1219+2915, a new high-latitude TeV source identified with the nearby LL AGN NGC 4278~\citep{LHAASO:2023rpg}.
 Detected at a significance of 8.8$\sigma$, the source is spatially coincident with NGC 4278 within $0.03^\circ$, strongly supporting a physical association~\citep{LHAASO:2024qzv}.
-This detection is notable as NGC 4278 is a LINER galaxy with no corresponding gamma-ray source in the Fermi-LAT 4FGL-DR4 catalog~\citep{Abdollahi_2022,ballet2024fermilargeareatelescope}.
-The origin of VHE gamma-rays detected by LHAASO during the flaring state has been explained by the one-zone synchrotron self-Compton (SSC) model \citep{lian2024originhighenergygammarays,Dutta_2024,2024ApJS..271...10W}.
-However, the origin of VHE gamma-rays in the quasi-quiescent state remains unclear.
-Recently, \cite{Shoji:2025znc} proposed that these gamma-rays originate from $pp$ interactions of escaped cosmic rays (CRs).
-In this study, we analyze publicly available X-ray and gamma-ray data from 2024-2025, as well as public neutrino data, and explore their implications for the origin of VHE emission.
+This detection is notable as NGC 4278 is a LINER galaxy {with no gamma-ray counterpart in the Fermi-LAT 4FGL-DR4 catalog}~\citep{Abdollahi_2022,ballet2024fermilargeareatelescope}.
+The origin of VHE gamma rays detected by LHAASO during the flaring state has been {interpreted within} the one-zone synchrotron self-Compton (SSC) model \citep{lian2024originhighenergygammarays,Dutta_2024,2024ApJS..271...10W}.
+However, the origin of VHE gamma rays in the quasi-quiescent state remains unclear.
+Recently, \cite{Shoji:2025znc} proposed that these gamma rays originate from $pp$ interactions of escaped cosmic rays (CRs).
+In this study, we analyze publicly available X-ray and gamma-ray data from 2024-2025, as well as public neutrino data, and explore their implications for the origin of the VHE emission.

 This paper is structured as follows: Section~\ref{sec:obs} presents a detailed analysis of the broadband SED of NGC 4278, including X-ray, gamma-ray, and neutrino data.
 Section~\ref{sec:method} describes our methods and the fitting procedure using a leptohadronic numerical code.
 The results are presented in Section~\ref{sec:result}, followed by a discussion and summary in Section~\ref{sec:sum}.